-If ready to keep me company, wear your safari boots, grab your backpack, and let’s Let’s go hiking a cross this rugged culture shock landscape!
+If ready to keep me company, wear your safari boots, grab your backpack, and let’s let’s go hiking a cross Upwork’s content writing ecosystem!

 I enjoy helping clients drive their projects in the best way I can.
 Well, I hate calling them clients.
-That sounds rather cold, hyper-formal, and distant!
+That sounds rather formal and distant!

-Being valuable, I strive to keep our relationships cool, warmly close but professional!
+Therefore, I keep our relationships cool, warmly close, but professional!
 I call them project partners.

 Their collaboration motivates me to apply radiant and colorful business paints on their project walls.

-You know, content partners are very common but very rare species!
+You know, good content partners are very common but very rare species!
 But thank God, they are not endangered!

-They are everywhere but nowhere.
-They have to be tracked and hunted by content suppliers.
+They are everywhere but nowhere!
+They have to be tracked and hunted by good content suppliers.

 They never lie in wait.
 They are business predators hunting and lurking for customers who can “prey” on their market products and services.

-It’s a market “food-chain” where the long hands of supply servants (writers) keep stretching and seeking to scratch the itchy backs of demand Kings( clients) !
+It’s a market “food-chain” where the long hands of supply servants (content writers) keep stretching and seeking to scratch the itchy backs of demand Kings( good project partners) !

-Hold on just a little, and enjoy the waiting vibes.
-The Shock-waves of the Writer’s Culture Shock is now getting closer, and you’ll never believe it!
+Hold on just a little more…the shock-waves of the Writer’s Culture Shock is now getting closer, and you’ll never believe it!

 Therefore, whenever I hunt for a potential partner, I smell with all my soul, leaving my head-brain behind!